-Together they gathered armloads of wood—dead twigs and branches that had accumulated in the area over the years.
-This natural compost was like a thick carpet covering the landscape.
-Eena imagined the powerful ocean winds were responsible for tearing these brittle limbs off the wilting trees.
+Together they gathered armloads of wood—dead twigs and branches that had accumulated over the years.
+This natural compost thickly covered the landscape.
+Eena suspected the powerful ocean winds were responsible for tearing the brittle limbs off the wilting trees.

 “Over here!”
 Ian called out, gesturing to a cluster of timbers grown tightly together.
-The natural wall would act as a decent wind break as well as provide decent back support.
+The tree wall would act as a decent wind break as well as back support.

 “We can camp here tonight.”

 Ian cleared off an area of ground around his feet.
 He broke apart some of their collected firewood and piled it into a nice, high mound.
 Eena took over from that point, using her powers to create enough spark to start a small campfire.
-The air cooled quickly at the setting of the sun, and both companions felt grateful for the fire’s light and warmth.
+The air cooled quickly at the setting of the sun, making them grateful for the fire’s light and warmth.

 They sat beside one another in silence, staring into the heart of red, flickering flames.
 The periodic spit of sparks didn’t have the power to break their trance.
 Though they were both absorbed in personal thoughts, Eena was aware that Ian could read her mind like an open book.
-His own, however, was locked up and kept secret.
+His own, however, was locked up tight, kept as secret as a diary.
 She wished their mind link worked both ways so she could listen in on his concerns.
 It didn’t seem fair that it was a one-way connection.

-What a stupid thing to think life would be fair.
+What a stupid thing to think that life would ever be fair.